gianfrancopiana/wf-google-fonts-search/README.md

 ### Manual/Development

-1. Clone this repo.
+1. Download latest release zip and extract the zip file.
 2. In Chrome, enter `chrome://extensions/` into your address bar.
 3. Click on the `developer mode` toggle in the upper-right corner.
 4. Click the now-visible `Load unpacked extension…` button.
-5. Navigate to the directory where you cloned the repo, then the `dist` directory under that.
+5. Navigate to the directory where you extracted the zip file.
 The *Google Fonts Search for Webflow* extension should now be visible in your extensions list.
 6. Reload any open Webflow tabs before trying to use the extension.

 <br>